Here I’d like to show you in a series of pictures, how a house is build in Thailand.

 Houses in Thailand are build in what we call the “skeleton system”.

-First they make the fundaments, second some pillars and some sort of frame, then the roof on top and the walls are last.
-The result is, that the walls don't have to carry anything anymore, which is quite different at least from Europe, where we usually make the walls first before we put the roof on it and the walls have to carry the roof, but take a look by yourself.
+First they make the foundations, second some pillars and some sort of frame, then the roof on top and the walls are last.
+The result is, that the walls don’t have to carry anything anymore, which is quite different at least from Europe, where we usually make the walls first before we put the roof on top of it and the walls have to carry the roof, but take a look by yourself.

 The procedures you have to follow, after you have the land:

 - You need to have an architect to make a drawing which then need to be approved by the officials at the Municipal Hall.

 - Look for a reliable building team (company), discuss the price (per m²) with the foreman, where you should let the company organize and buy all material.
 It’s too much trouble if you want to do that by yourself.

 - Those prices should already include all the labor and all materials like: cement, blocks, roof, tiles, water pipe, electric wiring, toilet bowl & bath tub and so on.
 Everything, except the furniture.

 - If you build somewhere in the deepest province, you might get it a little cheaper.

-- Do not pay everything at once (the team or foreman may disappear with the money), only step by step as the money is needed, maybe on a weekly basis.
+- Never pay everything at once since the team or foreman may disappear with the money.
+Only step by step as the money is needed.
+Maybe on a weekly basis.

 - Make sure you can supervise the construction every single day.
 You can not trust any Thai or another foreigner on this one.
 You also have to supervise the foreman and let them do necessary corrections, if needed.